How to Become A Freight Broker in 7 Simple Steps [Updated 2021]

 Freight broker factoring is a form of financing where you sell a shipper invoice to a factoring company, which then advances you up to 95% of the invoice to pay your motor carrier and basic operational cost.

-Without factoring most freight brokers would never be able to scale their business to 7 figures because in many cases trucking companies will require payment from the freight broker before the shipper actually pays the broker.
+Without factoring most brokers would never be able to scale their business to 7 figures because in many cases trucking companies will require payment from the broker before the shipper actually pays the broker.

 This is often the case in business and while I don’t recommend factoring as a long-term strategy, it is a powerful strategy for startups until you can acquire bank financing.